Health Information Technology Oversight Council (HITOC)

 HITOC welcomes new members

-The Health Information Technology Oversight Council (HITOC) is pleased to announce the appointment of 5 new members and renewal of 5 members as approved by OHBP on July 6, 2021.
-The new members fill important gaps in oral health, social determinants of health, public health, rural health, and academic perspective.
-As well as adding racial and ethnic representation and maintaining geographic diversity.
-Their terms will begin August 5.
-Welcome to Dr. Manu Chaudhry, Dr. David Dorr, Carly Hood-Ronick, Abdisalan Muse, and Diane Tschauner!
+The Health Information Technology Oversight Council (HITOC) is pleased to announce the appointment of 4 new members as approved by OHBP on May 3, 2022.
+The new members fill important gaps in behavioral health, social determinants of health, and rural health, as well as improve racial and ethnic representation and geographic diversity.
+Their academic, professional and lived experiences help to advance continuing efforts around Health IT.
+Their terms will begin June 9, 2022.
+Welcome to Romney Cortes of Central City Concern, Ann Kasper of Community Counseling Solutions, Kristina Martin of Curry Health, and Dave Perkins of Yakima Valley Farmworkers Clinic.
 HITOC roster >

 See the full meeting schedule for HITOC